From Michigan to New Mexico. How a sixth month experiment lasted decades.

 Her only on-the-job celebrity encounters: One with Bonnie Raitt for a story about an anti-nuke rally.
 Then, she sat next to Mother Teresa for an interview in a bishop's backyard when a Little Sisters of the Poor facility opened in NM.

 Now Patrice writes fiction, satisfying because it puts her in charge of all the lives she creates.
 And who doesn't love making decisions for other people?
 She writes about human relationships, always with a tinge of humor, partly because she's good at it.
 And partly because she can't help it.

 Jane Austen is her all-time favorite writer.

 In music, she favors South African Johnny Clegg.
-She'll see Elton John for the fourth time next January (2019).
-Maybe this time, he'll look out into the "22nd row and see something more than" just Patrice, who is definitely not Marilyn Monroe.
+She's seen Elton John four times.
+So far, he has not looked into the "22nd row" to see "something more than" just Patrice, who is definitely not Marilyn Monroe.
 (If you're an EJ fan, this will make sense to you -- and you can also sing it if you know the tune).

-Patrice won a prestigious contest run by a Detroit radio station when she was 13.
+Patrice hates to brag, but can't deny she won a prestigious contest run by a Detroit radio station when she was 13.
 She made a turkey drumstick bone into Batman.
 This extraordinary feat led to great adulation and a Longines gold and diamond watch.
 The school newspaper wrote a full paragraph about her.
 Alas, that was her only recognition as an artist so far.

 Her major accomplishments include teaching hundreds of community college freshmen to write essays and valiantly attempting to teach even more seventh graders about New Mexico history, language arts, and literature.
 (Please note the Oxford comma).
 She has an M.A. in secondary education from the University of New Mexico.

-She was recently awarded the World’s Best Granny coffee mug in Boise, Idaho.
+She was recently awarded the World’s Best Granny coffee mug.
 She SAYS she hates to brag about that because other grandmothers will be jealous.
 But, the truth is the truth.
 She HAS the mug.